How To Decorate A Small Room

 • an end table and coffee table with drawers

-We have almost no built-in places to add storage to our sunroom.
+We have no built-in places to add storage to our sunroom.
 So we make the most out of baskets to store books and my latest DIY projects.

 FLOWERS IN A VASE